firasuke/awesome/README.md

 * [Aboriginal Linux](http://landley.net/aboriginal/): A shell script that builds the smallest/simplest linux system capable of rebuilding itself from source code

+* [Abyss OS](https://abyss.run/): A modern take on the “just enough OS” paradigm, with a focus on modern components (LLVM, musl) and flexibility

 * [Adelie Linux](https://www.adelielinux.org): A Free, Libre operating environment based on the Linux kernel